I've got you...

 I have witnessed so many last breaths that I cannot count them any more… hundreds of them.
 And with that, I have also witnessed hundreds of last goodbyes, and hugged twice that many as they started their grief journey.
 Walking out the door after a death has always felt heavy, but lately, it has felt different, and I am not sure if I will explain this in a way that you will get, but I felt the need to share because while it might seem odd or eerie, it might also bring you the comfort I have found it to bring me.

 When I walk out the door, it feels like I am not leaving alone… I feel like “they” walk out with me.
-It feels like all the human beings I have supported, the hands I have held, the hearts I have watched stop, and the last breaths I have witnessed… follow me now when I go to the bedside and when I walk out the door, as though they are offering me the strength to be able to continue to hold myself up during these difficult times.
+It feels like all the human beings I have supported, the hands I have held, the hearts I have watched stop, and the last breaths I have witnessed… follow me now when I go to the bedside and when I walk out the door, as though they are offering me the strengths to be able to continue to hold myself up during these difficult times.
 I feel them there, standing next to me, wrapping their arms gently around me, whispering what I have said to all of them, which is… “I’ve got you.”

 And when I get to my car, I drive a block or two away from their home, and I pull over to cry… the tears feel heavier now, the burning in my eyes lasts longer than it did before.
 I think over time the weight of what I witness does become heavier.
 But lately I feel safer, and more supported, and I know that those I have cared for are there with me always, offering me what I offered them… which is the reminder that I am not alone.
 And this comforts me.
 And I give myself permission to cry, and to feel… because that means I am affected by what I witness over and over again, which is a life ending, and someone having to say goodbye.
 I never want to stop feeling.